ESPRESSO

 Espresso is the foundation of many of our favourite coffees, from a flat white to a long black.
 It’s a concentrated brew made by forcing hot water through finely ground coffee under pressure; and when dialled in well, it delivers clarity, balance, and depth in the cup.
 We use two distinct styles of coffee for espresso:

-Milk Based - 1:2.2 ~ 25s ~ 30s
+Milk Based - Ratio of Coffee to Water 1:2.2 brewed in 25s - 30s

 Roasted to complement milk-based drinks with a bold, full-bodied profile, ideal for flat whites, ice lattes, etc.

-Single Origin - 1:3 ~ 22s - 31s
+Single Origin - Ratio of Coffee to Water 1:3 brewed in 22s - 31s

-Roasted slightly lighter to highlight origin character and flavour clarity — perfect for black coffees like long blacks and straight espresso.
+Roasted slightly lighter to highlight origin flavour character and clarity — perfect for black coffees like long blacks and straight espresso.

 Brew Ratio Calculators